 Develop reading comprehension skills of students of grade 8, while reflecting on the substantive contributions of some great African Americans and commending their strength of spirit.

-Use this batch of MLK worksheets to see the realization of the dream of one of the most inspirational leaders in the history of the world.
+Use this batch of MLK worksheets for grade 1 through grade 4 to see the realization of the dream of one of the most inspirational leaders in the history of the world.
 Find a host of interesting pdf worksheets on this great personality.

 This unyielding defender of justice and equal rights, set in motion the largest social movements in history.
 Curious to know more?
-Read, comprehend and answer this African Americans worksheet!
+Read, comprehend and answer this African Americans worksheet for grade 6!

 Known as "The black babe Ruth", one of our best ball players, couldn't play in the Major Leagues due to the color line.
 Develop reading skills while acknowledging the struggles and sacrifices.